MLPlatformWebsite/website/README.md

 ### Step 1 - Modify the post file name

-The url for your title is based on the title provided in the filename e.g 2018-06-07-i2s-in-dragonboard410c.md will have a url of /blog/i2s-in-dragonboard410c/.
+The url for your title is based on the filename.
+For example, a file called `2018-06-07-i2s-in-dragonboard410c.md` will have a url of `/blog/i2s-in-dragonboard410c/`.
 Separate the words in your title by dashes and modify the date at the start of the filename as neccessary.

 ### Step 2 - Modify the post front matter

-Modify the post front matter based on your post.
 Values to modify are:

 - author:
 - date:
 - image:
 - tags:
 - description:

+See existing files for examples.

 #### Author